EAP-TTLS/PAP Username+Password Authentication with Entra ID Lookup

-This article explains how to configure username and password based authentication against Entra ID to apply an identity based dynamic authorization to the users and endpoints connecting to your network.
+This article explains how to configure username and password based authentication against Microsoft Entra ID to apply an identity-based dynamic authorization to the users and endpoints connecting to your network.

-Although certificate based authentication is the most secure method, some organizations may not have their own PKI infrastructure and/or need an alternative method such as username and password authentication.
-With Username/Password based authentication (EAP-TTLS/PAP) against Entra ID, you can control network access to your Managed endpoints without the need for deploying and maintaining external PKI infrastructure.
+Although certificate-based authentication is the most secure method, some organizations may not have their own public key infrastructure (PKI) and/or need an alternative method such as username and password authentication.
+With Username/Password-based authentication (EAP-TTLS/PAP) against Entra ID, you can control network access to your Managed endpoints without the need for deploying and maintaining external PKI infrastructure.

 Authentication Flow

-Firstly, let’s try to understand the authentication flow for this specific use case.
-As shown in the diagram below, our goal is to enable end-users or endpoints connect to the network (SSID or a switch port) using domain username and password.
+First, let’s try to understand the authentication flow for this specific use case.
+As shown in the diagram below, our goal is to enable end-users or endpoints connect to the network (SSID or a switch port) using their domain username and password.

 Configuration Steps